Corfu island (Central)

 There are two taverns in the area where you can eat and taste the traditional local dishes of Corfu.

-Tasting the local, tradiotional dishes of Corfu cusine such as pastitsada (Greek: Παστιτσάδα).
+Tasting the local, traditional dishes of Corfu cuisine such as pastitsada (Greek: Παστιτσάδα).
 It is a traditional Sunday dinner and sometimes called pastitsada Korfiatiki.
 The main ingredients are meat and thick spaghetti.
-In the villages of Corfu, the housewives use cinnamon to their cooking.
+In the villages of Corfu, the housewives use cinnamon in their cooking.

-The bourdeto or bourgeto or bourieto is a rather thick, fishy soup, which is mainly found in the Ionian Islands, while it is considered the traditional and most characteristic dish of Corfu.
-Its origin and name comes from Italy – brodetto in Italian means broth.
-The locals make Bourdeto with various species of fish (cod, octopus, scorpions, galleys, cephalopods, paraglides etc.)
+The bourdeto or bourgeto or bourieto is a rather thick, fishy soup, mainly found in the Ionian Islands.
+At the same time, it is considered the traditional and most characteristic dish of Corfu.
+Its origin and name come from Italy – brodetto in Italian means broth.
+The locals make Bourdeto with various fish species (cod, octopus, scorpions, galleys, cephalopods, paraglides, etc.)

 MAP- LOCAL SWEETS

-Wikimedia featured image Atribution Creator: Marc Ryckaert (MJJR)
+Wikimedia featured image Attribution Creator: Marc Ryckaert (MJJR)